openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         expression '??' expression
         ;

-A *nullish-coalescing expression* is a binary expression that uses the operator '``??``', and checks whether the evaluation of the left-hand-side expression equals the *nullish* value:
+*Nullish-coalescing expression* is a binary expression that uses the operator '``??``', and checks whether the evaluation of the left-hand-side expression equals the *nullish* value:

 -  If so, then the right-hand-side expression evaluation is the result of a nullish-coalescing expression.
--  If not so, then the left-hand-side expression evaluation result is the result of a nullish-coalescing expression, and the right-hand-side expression is not evaluated (the operator '``??``' is thus *lazy*).
+-  If not so, then the result of the left-hand-side expression evaluation is the result of a nullish-coalescing expression, and the right-hand-side expression is not evaluated (the operator '``??``' is thus *lazy*).